longwuyuan/python-crud-api/README.md

 # PYTHON CRUD API

-A CI/CD pipeline, for 4 api endpoints, written in flask, that generates yaml files for installation on Kubernetes, using kubectl Kustomize.
+A CI/CD pipeline, for 4 api endpoints, written in flask, that generates yaml files (kubectl Kustomize), for installation on Kubernetes

 ## INTRODUCTION